 Identifying the Signs of Silica Dust Exposure

 The United States Department of Labor estimates that silica exposure threatens over 2 million U.S. workers, largely in industrial fields such as hydraulic fracking, stonecutting, quarry and mining work, pottery, and abrasive blasting.
 Silicosis is the most common result of this kind of exposure, and it occurs when the lungs are covered in scar tissue as a result of breathing in crystalline silica.
 Currently, there is no known cure for this kind of lung damage.
+Medical professionals can only try to treat silica dust exposure symptoms.

 While silicosis can take up to 15 years to manifest in the body and cause symptoms, extreme levels of exposure can result in death within only 2 years.
 For the vast majority of workers, however, the exposure to silica will fall more in the “moderate to low” range and build slowly over time.
+The silica dust exposure symptoms can vary.
+You may have a sore throat from dust inhalation or even crackling sounds in your lungs.

 - Shortness of breath, particularly when exercising